A Simpler Self-reduction Algorithm for Matroid Path-width: Introduction

-The problem is analogous to that of constructing an optimal matroid branch-decomposition, for which the aforementioned paper~\cite{hlineny05} provided an approximate construction and an exact value in FPT.
+Our situation is analogous to that of constructing an optimal matroid branch-decomposition, for which the aforementioned paper~\cite{hlineny05} provided an approximate construction and an exact decision (the value) in FPT.
 Building upon that, Oum and the author~\cite{ho08} later designed a self-reduction routine which constructs an optimal branch-decomposition of a matroid over a finite field, by calling the decision subroutine for exact branch-width.
-It appears very natural to try the same approach also for path-decompositions, but this, unfortunately, does not easily work.
-Instead, just recently, Jeong, Kim and Oum~\cite{jko16} designed an involved standalone algorithm for the construction of an optimal path-decomposition of a matroid over a finite field, which runs in FPT time for the parameter path-width.
-In their algorithm, they refer back to the ideas and techniques of Bodlaender and Kloks~\cite{bk96} for graphs.
+It appears very natural to try to extend the self-reduction approach of~\cite{ho08} also for path-decompositions but this, unfortunately, does not easily work.
+Instead, Jeong, Kim and Oum~\cite{jko16,jko16j} designed a rather complicated standalone algorithm for the construction of an optimal path-decomposition of a matroid over a finite field, which runs in FPT time for the parameter path-width.
+In their algorithm, they refer back to the ideas and techniques of Bodlaender and Kloks~\cite{bk96} from graphs.

+In this paper we complete the whole picture by providing a new {\em self-reduction routine} for constructing an optimal matroid path-decomposition, partially inspired by~\cite{ho08}.
+That is, our routine uses recursive calls to (any) decision subroutine for exact path-width to efficiently construct the output path-decomposition.
+As the decision subroutine we may use, e.g., the above mentioned FPT algorithm for matroid path-width over a finite field based on~\cite{hlineny05,hli06}.